 Is cracked teeth syndrome painful?

-In most cases, CTS is painful.
+In most cases, CTS is characterized by sharp, localized pain.
 However, the degree of pain can vary: You may suffer from occasional symptoms of tooth sensitivity or develop constant pain in your teeth and gums.
 Your sensations will depend on the severity and location of the cracks.